Admission to the Graduate Certificate in Software Design & Development (GCSDD) requires completion of the following prerequisites:

 - To take these prerequisites at UW Bothell, refer to our computer programming I (CSS 142), computer programming II (CSS 143) and college level calculus (STMATH 124).

-For those with in-depth work experience, computer programming I and II can be met through a self-assessment to determine OOP skill level for admission to the graduate certificate.
-Instructions on using this as an equivalency are in the Student Self-Assessment Toolkit.
+For those with in-depth work experience, computer programming I and II can be met through a program assessment test to determine OOP skill level for admission to the graduate certificate.
+Please contact firstname.lastname@example.org for further information.